 wooden desk with a crooked compass point.

-as we contemplated disaster in the second half.
+the disaster to come in the second half.

-Schooled to take on the world, and to fail with grace,
+Schooled to take on the world and do our best,

 and then greet failure with humour and grace,